konflux-ci/e2e-tests/README.md

 * Use client-go to connect to Openshift Cluster.
 * Ability to run the E2E tests everywhere; locally, Openshift Cluster, OSD...
 * Writes out a junit XML/JSON file with tests results to a custom directory by using `--ginkgo.junit(or json)-report` flag.
-* Ability to run test suites separetly.
+* Ability to run test suites separately.

 # Setup